-The holiday season of 2019 was a big hit.
+The holiday season of 2020 was a big hit.
 One of the best in recent years.
-Both online and at brick-and-mortar businesses illustrated strong growth rates.
+Both online and brick-and-mortar businesses illustrated strong growth rates.

 In 2019, Cyber Monday was the heaviest online spending day in history, jumping 19.7% to $9.4 billion, according to Adobe.
 Black Friday posted a similarly strong gain at 19.6%, reaching $7.4 billion as the second-heaviest day of the season, followed by Thanksgiving’s 14.5% increase to $4.2 billion.

 “We expect to see these new innovations remain in 2021 with holiday strategies becoming the new standard that consumers expect from their favorite retailers and brands,” said Rob Garf, vice president of Industry Strategy for Retail at Salesforce.

 To take the most out of your e-commerce site, are you all set to welcome the 2020 holiday sales season and skyrocket your revenue?
 If not, then we have prepared a checklist for the upcoming holiday season for every e-commerce store to scale their business.

 Best holiday marketing checklist